iAtharZaib/Plugin-Npm/ratingajman/README.md

 ```
 ## ❗ Issues

-If you think any of the `ajman-feedback-plugin` can be improved, please do open a PR with any updates and submit any issues.
+If you think any of the `floating-rating-package` can be improved, please do open a PR with any updates and submit any issues.
 Also, I will continue to improve this, so you might want to watch/star this repository to revisit.

 <!-- ## 🌟 Contribution

-We'd love to have your helping hand on contributions to `ajman-feedback-plugin` by forking and sending a pull request!
+We'd love to have your helping hand on contributions to `floating-rating-package` by forking and sending a pull request!

 Your contributions are heartily ♡ welcome, recognized and appreciated. (✿◠‿◠)